zhandouxiaojiji/light-show-creator/README.md

 If your system is Android, you can directly select an mp3 or wav file no longer than 5 minutes from the file system to import.

 ## IOS
-If your system is IOS, you need to import music from third-party apps, such as iCloud, OneDrive, GoogleDrive, Dropbox.
+If your system is IOS, you need to import music from third-party apps, such as OneDrive, GoogleDrive, Dropbox(iCloud is currently not working).
 Any app that supports file sharing is fine.
 Take OneDrive as an example:
 <img src="Images/import01.png" style="width: 50%;" />

 Select music files in OneDrive